Inductor Basics: Structure, Parameters, and Measurement

 Choke Inductors

-(2) Low-frequency Choke Coil
+(2) Low-Frequency Choke Coil

 Generally, the low-frequency choke coil used in the audio circuit is called the audio choke coil, the low-frequency choke coil used in the field output circuit is called the field choke coil, and that used in the current filter circuit is named the smoothing choke coil.